telerik/justmock-docs/basic-usage/recursive-mocking.md

 ---
 title: Mocking Chained Calls
-page_title: Recursive Mocking | JustMock Documentation
+page_title: Mocking Chained Calls | JustMock Documentation
-description: Recursive Mocking
+description: Mocking Chained Calls
 previous_url: /basic-usage-recursive-mocking.html
 slug: justmock/basic-usage/recursive-mocking
-tags: recursive,mocking
+tags: recursive,mocking, mock, chain, nested, method, property
 published: True
 position: 11
 ---

-# Recursive Mocking
+# Mocking Chained Calls

-Recursive mocks enable you to mock members that are obtained as a result of "chained" calls on a mock.
-For example, recursive mocking is useful in the cases when you test code like this: `foo.Bar.Baz.Do("x")`.
+This feature enables you to mock members that are obtained as a result of "chained" calls on a mock.
+For example, mocking chained calls is useful in the cases when you test code like this: `foo.Bar.Baz.Do("x")`.

-In the next examples we will use the following sample code to test:
+In the next examples, we will use the following sample code to test:

 #### __[C#] Sample setup__